vascojdb/Daylapse/README.md

 Based on Jon Bennett's Daylapse project available [here](https://github.com/jondbennett/Daylapse).
 Kudos for him to put this project up and running!
 An example timelapse movie from Jon Bennett can be watched [here on YouTube](https://www.youtube.com/watch?v=xY_Os_A_1po).

-## Why should I use it?
+## Why should you use it?
 **The scenario:**
-Imagine this, your friend asks you to make a 1 year timelapse of his/her house being build.
-You think it is an awesome idea so you agree and go straight to work, but then you find some problems on the way...
+Imagine this: Your friend asks you to make a 1 year timelapse of his/her house being build.
+You think it is an awesome idea so you agree and go straight to work, but before you can scream with joy you find some problems on the way...

 **The problems:**
- - A regular timelapse does not take into consideration the **day and night cycles**, and you do not want a timelapse that becomes stroboscopic when showing 1 year in 1 minute, right?
+ - A regular timelapse does not take into consideration the **day and night cycles** recording both during the day and the night, and you do not want a timelapse that becomes stroboscopic when showing 1 year in 1 minute, right?
  - You do not want to **manually delete all the dark/night frames**, that's out of the question.
  - And even if you do, what will happen during summer and winter?
 Will your timelapse video be **slower in summer and faster in winter**? *(summer days are longer than winter ones)*, well that does not sound right...